Largest and heaviest animals: Sauropods (Sauropoda)

 The largest dinosaurs, and the largest animals to ever live on land, were the plant-eating, long-necked Sauropoda.
 The tallest and heaviest sauropod known from a complete skeleton is a specimen of an immature Giraffatitan discovered in Tanzania between 1907 and 1912, now mounted in the Museum für Naturkunde of Berlin.
 It is 12–13.27 m tall and weighed 23.3–39.5 tonnes.
 The longest is a 25 m long specimen of Diplodocus discovered in Wyoming, and mounted in Pittsburgh's Carnegie Natural History Museum in 1907.
 A Patagotitan specimen found in Argentina in 2014 is estimated to have been 37–40 m long and 20 m tall, with a weight of 69–77 tonnes.

 There were larger sauropods, but they are known only from a few bones.
 The current record-holders include Argentinosaurus, which may have weighed 100 tonnes; Supersaurus which might have reached 34 m in length and Sauroposeidon which might have been 18 m tall.
 Some abnormal specimens such as specimen BYU 9024 of the Barosaurus/Supersaurus genus could reach an astounding 45–50 meters long, with mass varying from the 'modest' 60–66 tons to the more immense 92–120 tons.
-Two other such sauropods include Bruhathkayosaurus and Maraapunisaurus (formally Amphicoelias).
+Two other such sauropods include Bruhathkayosaurus and Maraapunisaurus.
 Both are known only from fragments that no longer exist.
 Bruhathkayosaurus might have been between 40–45 m in length and 175–220 tonnes in weight according to some estimates, with recent estimates placing it between 110 and 170 tons.
 Maraapunisaurus might have been approximately 35–40 m long and weighed 80–120 tonnes or more.
-Each of these two 'super-sauropods' would have easily rivalled the largest blue whale in size.
+Each of these two 'super-sauropods' might have rivalled the largest blue whale in size.